naphatkrit/TigerHost/docs/getting_started/manage_SSH_keys.rst

 Manage SSH Keys
 =================

-TigerHost uses ``git push`` to deploy your code.
-For that, you will need to tell TigerHost your SSH public key.
+TigerHost, like other similar services, use a Git repository as a mechanism to receive the code base to be deployed.
+Thus to deploy your code, you will use :code:`git push`.
+To this end, you will **provide TigerHost with an SSH public key (this key may be generated specifically for TigerHost, and this process is explained in this section)**.

 Generating an SSH Key
 ======================